The Past (2013 film): Plot

 Ahmad, an Iranian man, returns to France after four years to finalise his divorce with his wife Marie.
 On the way to her home, he learns that she has begun a relationship with Samir, the owner of a dry cleaning service and he is to share a room with Samir's son Fouad.
 At Marie's request, he speaks to her daughter from a previous marriage, Lucie, regarding her recent troubled behavior.
 Lucie disapproves of Marie's new relationship.

 Ahmad and Marie attend court to complete their divorce.
 Just before the meeting with the officials, she tells him that she is pregnant with Samir's child.
 Ahmad continues to counsel Lucie, hoping to reconcile her to the situation.
-She reveals that Samir is still married and his wife is in a coma after a suicide attempt, caused by the revelation that Samir and Marie were conducting an affair.
+She reveals that Samir is still married and his wife is in a coma after a suicide attempt, caused by the revelation that Samir and Marie were having an affair.
 Samir tells Ahmad that his wife suffered from depression and the suicide attempt was in fact caused by an incident with a customer in his shop.
 His wife was unaware of his affair and he arranges for Naïma, his employee, who witnessed both the suicide attempt and the incident in the shop, to meet with Lucie.

 After hearing Naïma's story, Lucie becomes distressed and confesses that she forwarded Marie and Samir’s email correspondence to Samir's wife the day before she tried to kill herself, after calling her at the dry cleaning shop.
 Lucie disappears, and Ahmad and Samir search for her.
 Ahmad finds Lucie, who has been staying with a friend, and tries to convince her to tell Marie what she did, saying that Marie has a right to know, now that she is carrying Samir's child.
 Lucie does so and Marie becomes enraged, telling Lucie to leave, which she does.
 Ahmad calms the situation and Marie goes after Lucie, asking her to come back, which she does.